 Those of you who have spoken to us will know we have pretty strong views on feedback.
 We understand that receiving feedback well can be difficult and that feedback can feel like a social threat.
 We also know that receiving feedback can be triggering, causing our amygdala responses (fight or flight) to kick in.
 Given this, we think it’s good to focus on learning to receive feedback well before focusing on giving feedback well.

 There are several posts in this site on various feedback tools and models which might be helpful.
 These include 360 degree feedback and the CEDAR model.
 There are also some tools we think you should avoid, including the feedback sandwich.
+Leaders and managers should remember that feedback can increase motivation as well as change performance.

 Our second podcast on feedback might also be helpful.
 In it we have a conversation with a feedback specialist, Joe Hirsch.
 You can listen to it below.